eunomia-bpf/GPTtrace/README.md

 ![generate](doc/generate.png)

-For detail documents and tutorials about how we train ChatGPT to write eBPF programs, please refer to:  [`https://github.com/eunomia-bpf/bpf-developer-tutorial`](https://github.com/eunomia-bpf/bpf-developer-tutorial) （基于 CO-RE (一次编写，到处运行） libbpf 的 eBPF 开发者教程：通过 20 个小工具一步步学习 eBPF（尝试教会 ChatGPT 编写 eBPF 程序）
+For detail documents and tutorials about how we train ChatGPT to write eBPF programs, please refer to:  [`bpf-developer-tutorial`](https://github.com/eunomia-bpf/bpf-developer-tutorial) （a libbpf tool tutorial to teach ChatGPT to write eBPF programs)

+**Note that the `GPTtrace` tool now is only a demo project to show how it works, the result may not be accuracy, and it is not recommended to use it in production.
+We are working to make it more stable and complete!**

 ## Usage and Setup 🛠